-I love Phoenicia Diner on Route 28 for a glorious post-hike chow.
-So many great dishes, and their Bourbon Milkshake is such a fantastic treat.
+I love Phoenicia Diner on Rte 28 for a glorious post-hike chow.
+So many great dishes, and their Bourbon Milkshake is such a fantastic adult treat.
+Dixon Roadhouse in Woodstock (run by the same people) is a little off the beaten path for hikers but definitely worth the extra few minutes in the car for a solid post-hike chow.

 Circle W Market in Palenville is a superb place to pick up food before you hit the hills.
 Their sandwiches are hefty enough for two people to share for lunch, or for one person planning a long day on the trail.
 Their coffee game is strong, too.